 A Museum of Journeys in a Chest of Drawers

-In partnership with ARC (Stockport), New Art Exchange (Nottingham), and Global Sistaz United, we hope be holding 20 workshops in Nottingham and at ARC over a six month period in 2019.
+In partnership with Arc (Stockport), New Art Exchange (Nottingham), and Global Sistaz United, we will be holding 20 workshops in Nottingham and at Arc over a six month period in 2019.
 The groups will be making individual art works, representing their personal journey/story using small personal effects or memories that hold meaningful moments of their life.
 These will be displayed in drawers of varying shapes and sizes.

-Both groups artworks will be exhibited together at ARC in September 2019 and Nottingham in October 2019 and Arc in January 2020.
+Both groups artworks will be exhibited together in Nottingham in October 2019 and Arc in January 2020.

 The art works will focus on being interactive, with moving parts and digital triggers for light and sound using Arduino technology, to engage with the audience.